-I have a massive head that’s somewhat oval in plain view, which means I generally need a size large helmet.
+I have a massive head that’s somewhat oval in plan view, which means I generally need a size large helmet.

 Being otherwise diminutive, big lids make me look comically top heavy, and I really like the O2 because the M–L size looks more like a medium but somehow fits over my disproportionately immense noggin.

 If it’s exceptionally hot I’ll choose a helmet with slightly better venting, but the rest of the time the O2 is my favourite for road riding, so much so that I’ve worn through two sets of pads in the time I’ve owned it.

 The O2 has been on the market for the better part of a decade and I wouldn’t be at all surprised if it’s about to disappear, but right now there are still bargains to be had on this fine piece of headgear.

 I bought these beauties in a bricks-and-mortar bike shop in Edinburgh around 2010 because the weather is crap in Scotland approximately all of the time.